Flora - Autumn

 Botanical Family: Rutaceae

-Foliage: Usually reflexed with indented veins and slightly recurved margins; shiny to lightly hairy on upper surface; densely hairy on lower surface; 3-5cm long, narrow to round and heart shaped.
+Foliage: Usually reflexed with indented veins and slightly recurved margins; shiny to lightly hairy on upper surface; densely hairy on lower surface; 3 to 5cm long, narrow to round and heart shaped.

-Flora: Tubular, 2-4cm long, tips reflexed, pendulous; cream through green to shades of pink/red in colour, often with contrasting tips.
+Flora: The flowers are tubular 2 to 4cm long, pendulous with reflexed tips; cream through green to shades of pink/red in colour, often with contrasting tips.

 Flowering Season: Mainly autumn, also winter/spring/summer